Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/USB/Class USBHIDGamepad.rst

 NA

 .. important :: HID report ID should start at 1.
 Some systems may consider a report ID of 0 as invalid.

-.. note :: “USBHIDGamepad.h” must be included to use the class function.
+.. note :: "USBHIDGamepad.h" must be included to use the class function.

 -----------------------------